Battle of Palmito Ranch: Battle

 Union Lieutenant Colonel David Branson wanted to attack the Confederate encampments commanded by Ford at White and Palmito ranches near Fort Brown outside Brownsville.
 Branson's Union forces consisted of 250 men of the 62nd U.S.C.T. in eight companies and two companies of the (U.S.) 2nd Texas Cavalry Battalion.
 The 300-man 2nd Texas, like the earlier-formed 1st Texas Cavalry Regiment, was composed largely of Texans of Mexican origin who remained loyal to the United States.
 They moved from Brazos Santiago to the mainland.
 At first Branson's expedition was successful, capturing three prisoners and some supplies, although it failed to achieve the desired surprise.
 During the afternoon, Confederate forces under Captain William N. Robinson counterattacked with less than 100 cavalry, driving Branson back to White's Ranch, where the fighting stopped for the night.
 Both sides sent for reinforcements; Ford arrived with six French guns and the remainder of his cavalry force (for a total of 300 men), while Barrett came with 200 troops of the 34th Indiana in nine under-strength companies.

 The next day, Barrett started advancing westward, passing a half-mile to the west of Palmito Ranch, with skirmishers from the 34th Indiana deployed in advance.
 Ford attacked Barrett's force as it was skirmishing with an advance Confederate force along the Rio Grande about 4 p.m.
 He sent a couple of companies with artillery to attack the Union right flank and the remainder of his force into a frontal attack.
 After some confusion and fierce fighting, the Union forces retreated toward Boca Chica.
-Barrett attempted to form a rearguard, but Confederate artillery prevented him from rallying a force sufficient to do so.
+Barrett attempted to form a rearguard, but Confederate artillery prevented him from rallying a force large enough to do so.
 During the retreat, which lasted until 14 May, 50 members of the 34th Indiana's rearguard company, 30 stragglers, and 20 of the dismounted cavalry were surrounded in a bend of the Rio Grande and captured.
 The battle is recorded as a Confederate victory.

 Fighting in the battle involved Caucasian, African-American, Hispanic, and Native American troops.
 Reports of shots from the Mexican side, the sounding of a warning to the Confederates of the Union approach, the crossing of Imperial cavalry into Texas, and the participation by several among Ford's troops are unverified, despite many witnesses reporting shooting from the Mexican shore.

 In Barrett's official report of August 10, 1865, he reported 115 Union casualties: one killed, nine wounded, and 105 captured.
 Confederate casualties were reported as five or six wounded, with none killed.
 Historian and Ford biographer Stephen B. Oates, however, concludes that Union deaths were much higher, probably around 30, many of whom drowned in the Rio Grande or were attacked by French border guards on the Mexican side.
 He likewise estimated Confederate casualties at approximately the same number.

 Using court-martial testimony and post returns from Brazos Santiago, historian Jerry D. Thompson of Texas A&M International University determined that: